section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 ### Why Date-fns ⚡
 - **Immutable and pure** - date-fns has pure built-in functions that return a new date instance rather than modifying the parsed date.
 This helps to reduce and to prevent bugs
 - **Native Date** - date-fns uses existing native JavaScript date API
-- **Modular** - you pick what you need, date-fns only import the function you need rather than the whole API functions pack with modern.
-It works well with module buddlers such as [webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/guide/en/) and [Browserify](http://browserify.org/) and supports tree shaking algorithm
+- **Modular** - you pick what you need, date-fns only import the function you need rather than the whole API functions pack.
+It works well with module bundlers such as [webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/guide/en/) and [Browserify](http://browserify.org/) and supports tree-shaking algorithm
 - **Fast** - date-fns is a small API that is very light, thus guarantees users' the best experience
 - **Documentation** - what is better without good Docs?
 Date-fns has well-outlined documentation which very clear and simple to follow along with example use-cases (code snippets) for every date function
 - **I18n** - perhaps you want to display dates with your users' favorite locale.
 Date-fns have a dozen locales to work with whenever you need them